Pinnacle Racing Group: Car No. 28 history

 The team made its debut in the ARCA Menards Series West in the 2023 season finale at Phoenix Raceway with Jack Wood behind the wheel.
 He finished fourth.

 In 2024, Connor Mosack and Connor Zilisch drove the No. 28 car.
 At the season opener at Phoenix, Mosack finished fourth and at the season finale, Zilisch finished first.

+In 2025, Brenden Queen and Carson Brown drove the No. 28 car.
+At the second race of the season at Phoenix, Queen finishes 2nd after led the most laps.
+At the season finale, Brown also finished 2nd.

+In 2026, Brown would drive the No. 28 at Phoenix where he won the race.